DjangoForAll/Django-Course/Level_2/Content/4_Problem_solving/1_probelm_solving.md

-Now that we have seen what python can do, lets take it for a test drive and observe various ways to solve a problem.
+Now that we have seen what python can do, let's take it for a test drive and observe various ways to solve a problem.

-we wont be going deep into algorithms or advanced python datastructures, but just enough to help you complete your milestone, we'll include links for further reading if you are intrested
+we won't be going deep into algorithms or advanced python data structures, but just enough to help you complete your milestone, we'll include links for further reading if you are interested

-1. Programming a countdown.
+Programming a simple countdown.

 A countdown is a simple program that counts down from a given number until 0.
-There are a couple of ways to solve this problem, lets take a look at each one
+There are a couple of ways to solve this problem, let's take a look at each one

 - Using While loops and logic